pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

     [[1.]]

 Sets of vectors can be represented as matrices. **We denote as $\textit{Q}$ the special case of a matrix composed of orthonormal vectors**.
-The same properties we defined for sets of vectors, hold when represented in matrix form.
+The same properties we defined for sets of vectors hold when represented in matrix form.

 ### Orthonormal basis transpose